Pineapple Pie Recipe

 Instructions

 2. Mix the crushed pineapples, 3/4 cup of sugar, cornstarch, and lemon juice in a medium saucepan.
-Cook the mixture over medium heat.
-Stir continuously.
-Boil it for 1 minute.
-Allow the filling to cool a bit.
+Cook the mixture over medium heat, stirring continuously.
+Next, boil it for 1 minute, then allow the filling to cool a bit.

 3. Place one of the pie crusts into a 9-inch pie plate.
-Pour the slightly cooled filling into the crust.
-Cover with the remaining crust.
-Press the edges in a fluted style to seal it.
+Then, pour the slightly cooled filling into the crust.
+Cover with the remaining crust, pressing the edges in a fluted style to seal it.

 4. Use a knife to make a few slashes (steam vents) on the pie’s top.
-Brush the entire thing with milk.
-Sprinkle the remaining tablespoon of sugar on top.
+Then, brush the entire thing with milk and sprinkle the remaining tablespoon of sugar on top.

-5. Bake at 425 degrees for about 35 minutes.
-Bake until the pie crust is golden brown.
-Remove it from the oven.
-Let it cool.
+5. Bake at 425 degrees for about 35 minutes or until the pie crust is golden brown.
+Then, remove it from the oven and let it cool.

-6. Serve at room temperature or chilled.
-Enjoy!
+6. Serve at room temperature or chilled, and enjoy!

 Leave a Comment